Roles and responsibilities

 Dams are owned by a variety of different people or groups eg farmers with an irrigation dam for crops or livestock, regional authorities who own a dam to provide safe drinking water for the community, or energy companies with a hydro-electric dam to produce electricity.

 If a dam is classifiable, then the owner has certain responsibilities under the Building Act and regulations.
 Responsibilities vary depending on the potential impact of a dam's failure.
 Dams classified as low potential impact require no further action when it comes to the regulations, other than to review the classification every 5 years.
-Dams classified as medium or high, require more action.
+Dams classified as having a medium or high potential impact are required to have a dam safety assurance programme (DSAP).

 Find out more about classifying dams under the complying with the regulations section.